- Barry Jenkins won the Academy Award for Best Writing - Adapted Screenplay for the critically acclaimed 2016 film Moonlight, which he also directed

 Most recently, Jenkins directed an episode of the Netflix Original Series "Dear White People."

 Upcoming projects include an adaptation of National Book Award winner Colson Whitehead’s "The Underground Railroad" for television, which he will pen and direct.
 He’s also writing a script for a coming of age drama based on the life of the first American Female Olympic boxing champ Clarissa “T-Rex” Shields.
+In addition, he will direct a biopic about iconic choreographer Alvin Ailey.

 Barry Jenkins was born and raised in Miami, Florida and graduated from Florida State University with a BFA in film.
 Currently residing in Los Angeles, Jenkins is a curator at the Telluride Film Festival and a United States Artists Smith Fellow.